Science

 Short-term assessments

-Each lesson, teachers make informal assessments using a range of activities such as questioning, mind maps, and concept cartoons to assess understanding and identify and correct any misconceptions.
+Each lesson, teachers use formative assessment strategies to identify pupils' strengths and next steps.
+This may involve informal assessments using a range of activities such as questioning, quizzes, mind maps, and concept cartoons to assess understanding and identify and correct any misconceptions.
 This allows teachers to adapt their planning or carry out 1:1 intervention if needed.

 Medium-term assessments